MrChenWithCapsule/opensmtpd-docker/README.md

 # Usage

-OpenSMTPD with filter-rspamd and filter-senderscore.
+OpenSMTPD with filter-dkimsign and filter-senderscore.

 Edit configuration at `/etc/smtpd/smtpd.conf` and mount it into the container.

-A user named `vmail` is created for virtual users.
+A `vmail` user is created for virtual users, and `dkimsign` for dkim.

-Currently OpenSMTPD doesn't support ecc certificates.